desaiuditd/media-server/README.md

    Test and Save buttons
 3. Indexers (Optional)<br>
    Nothing to do.
 Prowlarr should already seeded the indexers.<br>
-   If using Jackett:<br>
-      - In the "Indexers" tab, follow the instructions provided from Jackett page<br>
-      - For the URL input, use the container name ``jackett`` instead of IP or localhost or whatever you copy from the Jackett panel, for example ``http://jackett:9117/api/v2..``, do not forget to press the save button located on top.
 4. Media Management<br>
    Movie Naming<br>
       - In the ``Media Management`` tab, you can configure how Radarr should organize and rename your downloaded movies.